ZJPoh/zjpoh.github.io/_posts/2018-08-26-mutual-info-continuous.md

 ### Implementation

-In this subsection, I perform above calculation in python.
+In this subsection, we perform above calculation in python.
-The detailed calculation is available in [this notebook](https://github.com/zjpoh/zjpoh.github.io/blob/master/assets/notebooks/kraskov2003.ipynb).
+The detailed calculation is available in [this notebook](https://github.com/zjpoh/zjpoh.github.io/blob/master/assets/notebooks/kraskov2003/kraskov2003.ipynb).

 ```python
 n = x.size